Skip to content

-Rev. Emily M.D.
-Scott
+Rev. Elian M.D.
+Scott (formerly Emily M.D.
+Scott)

-Rev. Emily M.D.
+Rev. Elian M.D.
 Scott (she/they) Emily believes that Christian practice holds rich possibilities that call us to reach out across boundaries in love, learn through discomfort, and build relationships that bring God’s realm close.
 Queer and nonbinary, she is committed to building communities of faith that dismantle fear and hate, affirm LGBTQ+ people, and confront racial injustice.

-Prior to serving at First Presbyterian, Emily served as pastor of St. Mark’s Lutheran Church and founding pastor to Dreams and Visions in Baltimore.
+Prior to serving at First Presbyterian, Elian served as pastor of St. Mark’s Lutheran Church and founding pastor to Dreams and Visions in Baltimore.
 These two congregations, one historic, one just a few years old, built a unique partnership, sharing a building, pastoral staff, and a commitment to their neighborhood and the LGBTQ+ community.
-Together with leaders, Emily founded Baltimore’s first gender-affirming, pay-what-you-can thrift store, the Skylight Boutique, focused on providing needed clothing and gender-affirming accessories for the trans and LGBTQ+ community.
+Together with leaders, Elian founded Baltimore’s first gender-affirming, pay-what-you-can thrift store, the Skylight Boutique, focused on providing needed clothing and gender-affirming accessories for the trans and LGBTQ+ community.

-From 2008-2017, Emily served as the founding pastor of St. Lydia’s Dinner Church in Brooklyn, where worship is a full meal shared around a dinner table.
-Emily and the congregation were involved in combating police brutality and advocating for affordable housing with organizations such as Faith in New York.
+From 2008-2017, Elian served as the founding pastor of St. Lydia’s Dinner Church in Brooklyn, where worship is a full meal shared around a dinner table.
+Elian and the congregation were involved in combating police brutality and advocating for affordable housing with organizations such as Faith in New York.
 St. Lydia’s sparked a wider Dinner Church movement, and is now a national model for new church starts.

-Born and raised in Middletown, CT, Emily earned her M.Div at Yale Divinity School, receiving the Alumni Award for Distinction in Congregational Ministry in 2016.
+Born and raised in Middletown, CT, Elian earned her M.Div at Yale Divinity School, receiving the Alumni Award for Distinction in Congregational Ministry in 2016.
 Raised an Episcopalian, Emily received the gift of ordination through the Lutheran Church, ELCA, and is now delighted to be serving in a Presbyterian setting.
-Emily is the author of ‘For All Who Hunger: Searching for Communion in a Shattered World,’ released in Spring, 2020, receiving starred reviews from Kirkus Reviews, Booklist, and Publishers Weekly.
+Elian is the author of ‘For All Who Hunger: Searching for Communion in a Shattered World,’ released in Spring, 2020, receiving starred reviews from Kirkus Reviews, Booklist, and Publishers Weekly.
 Her writing has appeared in the New York Times, the Baltimore Banner, the Christian Century, and the Hopkins Review.

 Sarah Golemon-Mercer